ofevie/Getting-and-Cleaning-Data-Course-Project/README.md

 #### Disgression about tidy data

 As it is mentioned in the thread of this subject ['Tidy data and the assignment'](https://class.coursera.org/getdata-009/forum/thread?thread_id=192), the form of the tidy data will depend greatly on the use we want of the data.
 My approach was from the angle of physics (my subject area) and mostly with the idea of easier subsetting, as I don't know the application of the data.
-As a physicist, I personally would like to separate time domain observations from frequency domain ones (they are related, but have very different applications), as well as vectorial components (x-, y-, z- directions) from the magnitude of the vector (a scalar).
+As a physicist, I personally would like to easily subset vectorial components (x-, y-, z- directions) from the magnitude of the vector (a scalar).
 And of course the mean and standard deviation are totally different quantities.
-I could have continued the separation: accelerometer vs. gyroscope, non-jerk vs. jerk signals.
-As only 5 observation variables remain, my thought was that if I wanted to subset those columns only, I would just type the names of the variables.
+I could have continued the separation: time vs. frequency, accelerometer vs. gyroscope, non-jerk vs. jerk signals.
+As only 9 observation variables remain, my thought was that if I wanted to subset those columns only, I would just type the names of the variables.
+Initially I thought to also separate the variables using "time" and "frequency".
+What prevented me is that values with very different measuring units (frequency or time) would end up grouped in the same variable.

 #### NA values

-The variables frequency\_GravityLinearAcceleration\_(any component)\_(any averagedStatisticalValue) and , frequency\_BodyAngularVelocityJerk\_(XYZ)_(any averagedStatisticalValue) do not exist.
+The variable frequency\_BodyAngularVelocityJerk\_(XYZ)_(any averagedStatisticalValue) does not exist.
 This means that in the tidy dataset NA values are introduced.

 ## Output

 The output of *run_analysis.R* is tidy data as a space-separated table in text format called "tidydata.txt".
-The tidy data consists of 10 columns and 2880 observations.
+The tidy data consists of 13 columns and 1440 observations.
 Some NA values were introduced.
 The program will write the tidy data to the current working directory.
 To see the tidy data, please run: